seamplex/feenox/doc/programming.md

 ## Operating systems

  * The main target operating system is GNU/Linux, particularly `linux-amd64`.
- * The reference distribution is Debian.
-All the required dependencies should be available in the Debian repositories.
+ * The reference distribution is Debian stable.
+All the required dependencies should be available in any decently-modern Debian repositories.
- * Support for other architectures is encouraged but not required.
+ * Support for other architectures (mainly the other two non-server end-user mainstream OSes which are non-free and we do not want to mention explicitly) is encouraged but not required.

 ## Languages